Dextra Group | Reliable Connections

 Dextra has supplied almost 500,000 Bartec couplers for the reinforcement of reactor buildings, auxiliary buildings, and spent fuel storages.

-The 2 PHWR reactors will boost the plant’s existing capacity by 1,400MW, 700MW of which will be allotted to the state of Rajasthan.
+The 2 PHWR reactors will boost the plant’s existing capacity by 1,400MW, 700MW of which will be allocated to the state of Rajasthan.

 Kakrapar Atomic Power Station 3&4